High Intensity Drug Trafficking Area: HIDTA Coordination

 At the national level, the HIDTA program is administered by ONDCP.
-However, each of the HIDTA regions is governed by its own Executive Board, which consists of representatives from participating federal, state, local, and tribal agencies(if applicable), and there must be an equal proportion of federal and non-federal representatives.
+But each HIDTA region is governed by its own Executive Board, which consists of representatives from participating federal, state, local, and tribal agencies (if applicable), and there must be an equal proportion of federal and non-federal representatives.
 Additional non-voting members from non-participating agencies or associations are allowed.

-Each Executive Board is required to meet four times each year.
-Among other duties, each board is responsible for providing direction and oversight in establishing and achieving the goals of the HIDTA,managing the funds of the HIDTA, and selecting the HIDTA director for the region.
-The Executive Boards have the discretion to design and implement initiatives to addressspecific drug trafficking threats in their regions.
-This allows a board to tailor its strategy and reassess its initiatives to respond to changes in local drug threats.Each board is also responsible for ongoing evaluation of the HIDTA's initiatives.
-The evaluation considers whether each initiative is in compliance with overall HIDTA program requirements, effectively implementing the HIDTA's strategy, achieving the performance standards negotiated for the HIDTA, and productive enough to merit continued funding from that particular HIDTA.
+Each Executive Board must meet four times per year.
+Among other duties, the board is responsible for providing direction and oversight in establishing and achieving the HIDTA's goals, managing its funds, and selecting the HIDTA director for the region.
+The Executive Boards have the discretion to design and implement initiatives to address specific drug trafficking threats in their regions.
+This allows a board to tailor its strategy and reassess its initiatives to respond to changes in local drug threats.
+Each board is also responsible for ongoing evaluation of the HIDTA's initiatives.
+The evaluation considers whether each initiative is in compliance with overall HIDTA program requirements: effectively implementing the HIDTA's strategy; achieving the performance standards negotiated for the HIDTA; and being productive enough to merit continued funding from that particular HIDTA.

 Funding

 Funding for the HIDTA program is provided by a direct appropriation to the HIDTA subaccount under the ONDCP account.
 From the total HIDTA program appropriation, each HIDTA receives a base amount of funding calculated, in part, on its previous annual funding and HIDTA size (ranging from $2.5 million to nearly $16.3 million in FY2020) to support initiatives in its region.
 The remainder of the overall HIDTA appropriation is allocated to HIDTAs based on specific priorities throughout the country—determined collectively by the HIDTA directors and ONDCP.

-Funds provided to the HIDTAs may be used to cover a range of costs,including both administrative costs (such as overtime, rent, and facilities fees) and programmatic costs.
-The programmatic costs may be related to activities such as enforcement initiatives involving investigation, interdiction, and prosecution activities; intelligence and information collection and sharing initiatives; drug use prevention and treatment initiatives; andmiscellaneous costs,such as trainings, lab fees, and information technology needs.
+Funds provided to HIDTAs may be used to cover a range of costs, including administrative costs (such as overtime, rent, and facilities fees) and programmatic costs.
+The programmatic costs may be related to activities such as enforcement initiatives involving investigation, interdiction, and prosecution activities; intelligence and information collection and sharing initiatives; drug use prevention and treatment initiatives; and miscellaneous costs, such as trainings, lab fees, and information technology needs.